liquity/bold/README.md

 - User front-runs it and immediately makes a large deposit with `provideToSP`
 - User extracts most of the collateral gain from the liquidation

-A frontrunner could deposit funds to the Stability Pool in this just-in-time manner (instead of keeping their funds in the pool long-term), earn liquidation gains, then immediately withdraw their gain and remaining deposit.
+A frontrunner could deposit funds to the Stability Pool in this just-in-time (JIT) manner (instead of keeping their funds in the pool long-term), earn liquidation gains, then immediately withdraw their gain and remaining deposit.

 This is a known feature of the SP and is in fact considered to be positive.
 Such JIT deposits are beneficial (in terms of TCR) to system health and help prevent redistributions.

 Though long-term depositors may miss out on some liquidation gains in the case of large JIT deposits, their incentive to remain in the SP long-term comes from the BOLD yield generated by interest paid on Troves.

+#### Reclaiming borrow fees via JIT deposits

+When new debt is drawn on a Trove, an upfront fee is charged.
+Part of this fee is sent as yield rewards to the SP.
+A borrower may reclaim some of their borrow fees by sequentially drawing their debt in chunks, and depositing their issued BOLD into the SP.
+As such, they'll then earn back a portion of their borrow fee paid on the next chunk of debt.
+They can repeat this process until they reach their target debt.

+Of course, the reclaimed fee portion depends on the size of their target debt, how finely they chunk their debt, and the prior size of the SP.
+Existing depositors will still earn a portion of their upfront fees which are split to depositors pro-rata.

 ### Issues identified in audits requiring no fix
-A collection of issues identified in security audits which nevertheless do not require a fix [can be found here](https://github.com/liquity/bold/labels/wontfix).
+A collection of issues identified in security audits which nevertheless do not require a fix [can be found here](https://github.com/liquity/bold/issues?q=label%3Awontfix+).